Gaza fighting a reality show for rocket-weary Israelis

 Violence has flared several times in the past few years across the Gaza border, forming a pattern in which an Egyptian-mediated truce takes some days to take hold, followed by months of relative calm, eventually broken by another flare-up.

-One of the Sderot residents who had spent the night on the hilltop sofa seemed sceptical that the overnight lull he had just witnessed would last for long.
+One of the Sderot residents who had spent the night on the hilltop sofa seemed skeptical that the overnight lull he had just witnessed would last for long.

 "Okay, it's over," he said as he headed home.
 "See you again next year."